 Residential vs. Commercial Property Appraisals

-While commercial and residential real estate appraisals may seem similar, there are some important differences that you should be aware of.
+While residential and commercial real estate appraisals may seem similar, there are some important differences that you should be aware of.

-First, commercial appraisals are generally more complex than residential appraisals.
-This is because commercial properties can be used for a wide variety of purposes, making it difficult to compare them to other properties.
+First, commercial real estate appraisals are generally more complex than residential appraisals.
+This is because commercial real estate property can be used for a wide variety of purposes, making it difficult to compare them to other properties.

-Second, commercial appraisals typically take longer to complete than residential appraisals.
+Second, commercial real estate appraisals typically take longer to complete than residential appraisals.
 This is because there is usually more data that needs to be collected and analyzed.